This chapter covers the most common legal issues that affect users of the internet, such as:

 The three types of people or organisations involved in creating and providing content on the internet are:

-- the content provider, who creates the Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case., which is then uploaded onto a website;
+- the content provider, who creates the material, which is then uploaded onto a website;

 - the internet content host (ICH), who provides the website and has control over what is uploaded (i.e. published); cloud hosting services are a type of internet content hosting service that use multiple connected servers and enable greater accessibility than a single host server;